thpertic/LostOS/README.md

 # LostOS

-This is an operating system written from scratch to help me better understand what's "under the hood".
+This is a 32-bit operating system written from scratch to help me better understand what's "under the hood".

 ## Getting Started